aroberge/reeborg/old_docs/begin_py_en/tokens1.rst

     put()

 Select world **Tokens 1**.
 There is a token right next to Reeborg.
-Note the number 1 inside it: the number will change depending on the number of tokens at that location.
-Next square, we see the outline of a token, with the number 1 outside it.
+Note the number 1 in red next to it: the number will change depending on the number of tokens at that location.
+The fact that the number is written in red indicates that this does not correspond to the expected final result.
+Next square, we see the a token in shades of grey.
 This tells us that we should have Reeborg put one token at that location.
-Once this is done, we can see that it has been done correctly by comparing the number of tokens at that location (number inside the gold coloured token) and the expected number.
+Once this is done, we can see that it has been done correctly by, the number of tokens should be written in green.
+Finally, after the grey token, there is a green square: this indicates where Reeborg should end up after having accomplished its task.

 .. topic:: Try it!